MMargherita/DFLE_ITA_ms/readme.md

 The folder “code” contains the R files to replicate the analysis and, specifically:

-“00_functions.R” "A" contains several functions used in subsequent scripts
+“00_functions.R” contains several functions used in subsequent scripts

 "01_data_prep_SILC.R" contains steps for preparing SILC raw data to be used for analysis